Do I need a Realtor to buy a house?

 There are a few important items you’ll need to bring to the closing.
 Have these items ready well in advance so you don’t run into any issues on the big day:

-• Certified or cashier’s checks: You should be notified in advance of the checks you’ll need to bring to the closing, including who they should be made payable to and the exact amounts.
-Personal checks are usually not accepted, so you’ll need to go to your bank.
-Be very cautious if you get an email asking you to wire the funds instead — this can be a sign of mortgage fraud.
-Always confirm payment instructions with the title or settlement company directly.
+- Certified or cashier’s checks: You should be notified in advance of the checks you’ll need to bring to the closing, including who they should be made payable to and the exact amounts.
+Personal checks are usually not accepted.
+Always confirm payment instructions with the title or settlement company directly, and be very cautious if you get an email asking you to wire the funds instead — this can be a sign of mortgage fraud.

 5. Sign all the documents and get the keys

-At the closing, plan to spend one to two hours reviewing and signing two sets of documents: One set contains the agreement between you and your mortgage lender, and the other set contains the agreement between you and the seller.
+At the closing, plan to spend one to two hours reviewing and signing two sets of documents: One outlines the agreement between you and your mortgage lender, and the other outlines the agreement between you and the seller.
 Take your time and read everything — and, if possible, have an attorney present.
-You never want to sign a legal document you don’t understand.
+You never want to sign a legal document you don’t fully understand.

 FAQs